clase-programacion-avanzada/ListExampleWithAnimals/README.md

 The program provides the following features through a menu-driven interface:

+0. **Load Animals from Binary FIle:** Load animal data from a binary file.

 1. **Add Animal:** Allows you to add a new animal with a name and age.

 2. **Add Vaccine to Animal:** Lets you add a vaccine to an existing animal by specifying the name, volume, and brand of the vaccine.